almamedia/kivi-wordpress/README.md

 ## Shortcodes defined by the plugin

-You can use shotcodes to display KIVI data in your own custom WordPress pages by adding a shortcode defined by the plugin in the content of the page.
+You can use shortcodes to display KIVI data in your own custom WordPress pages by adding a shortcode defined by the plugin in the content of the page.

 ### List items by town
 `[kunta nimi='<city>']`